mikeal/block-box/README.md

 accumulated from disc, pending alterations to that state, and other new information being added.

-Since data being written to the BOX can be prepared in an already efficient sort order, it provides optimization even to the in-memory cache.
-Data that needs to be read from the BOX can use deterministic predictions to efficiently find the location of data in a single read or just memory map the entire DIGESTS section if it's small enough, which it typically will be.
+Since data being written to the BOX is stored in an already efficient sort order (whether on-disc or in-memory), it offers a highly optimized binary structure already widely used and understood to be of the highest potential performance.

+Data that is read from the BOX can use deterministic predictions to efficiently find the location of a DIGEST on-disc and in-memory.

 The fact that you don't have to do anything else to it and it's already as fast a data structure as your builtin types is pretty amazing.
+As is most often the case, the total DIGESTS will be small enough that you can quickly load the entire on-disc state into memory.

-When you commit the change to disc you have a few options available to you depending on where you wanna make a CAP tradeoff:
+When you commit a change of the in-memory state to disc you have a few options available to you depending on where you wanna make a CAP tradeoff:
 * You can edit the existing file in-place and risk leaving the file in an inconsistent state.